qiime2/docs/source/tutorials/pd-mice.rst

 Taxonomic Classification
 ========================

 Let’s do one more preparation step before we dig into the analysis!
-To be able to identify ASVs and give them “names”, we need to somehow determine taxonomy.
+To be able to identify ASVs and give them "names", we need to somehow determine taxonomy.
 To do this, we’ll use the ``q2-feature-classifier`` plugin.

 For this analysis, we'll use a pretrained classifier using 99% Greengenes 13_8 reference set trimmed to 250 bp of the V4 hypervariable region (corresponding to the 515F-806R primers).
 The classifier is a specific semantic type, ``TaxonomicClassifier``, and it is actually the object that does the classification.